kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 metric.
 A value greater than zero indicates that the scheduler is using TAS .

-Alternatively, checking for the existence of `PodGroup` via `kubectl get podgroups`, and checking the `PodGroup.spec.spec.schedulingConstraints` field confirms that users are actively using the feature.
+Alternatively, checking for the existence of `PodGroup` via `kubectl get podgroups`, and checking the `PodGroup.spec.schedulingConstraints` field confirms that users are actively using the feature.

 ###### How can someone using this feature know that it is working for their instance?

 - [X] API .status
   - Object: PodGroup
+  - `spec.schedulingConstrains` field is not empty.
   - Condition Name: `PodGroupInitiallyScheduled`
+- [X] Metrics
+  - Metric: `scheduler_placement_total`
+  - Value is greater then 0.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?